open-cluster-management-io/multicluster-controlplane/README.md

 > For `apiserver` field: If you want to use your own CA pair to sign the certificates, the `caFile` and `caKeyFile` should be set together.
 Which means that if one of the two fields is missed/empty, the controlplane would self-generate CA pair to sign the necessary certificates.

-## Optional: Deploy etcd on Openshift Cluster
+## Optional: Deploy etcd on Cluster

 #### Install etcd
 Set environment variables and deploy etcd.